Captioning Videos in Kaltura

 Which videos must be captioned?

-All video content in a course for which at least one student has a documented disability requiring captions must be captioned.
-Verify this requirement or request captions by contacting Disability Services.
-All video content in Kaltura can be captioned.
+All video content in Kaltura can be captioned either via requesting machine generated captions or through a formal request through Student Accessibility Services.
 If content is hosted elsewhere, the instructor of the course may need to acquire or produce a new copy of the media so that it can be uploaded and captioned.
 Media which poses a copyright concern will be handled on a case-by-case basis.

 What if I link to videos?
 Do they have to be captioned?

 Yes.
-All content which is a part of your course must be captioned if requested by Disability Services.
+All content which is a part of your course must be captioned.
 In most cases of external media without captions, it is recommended that instructors instead find a suitable alternative with captions or provide a text-based alternative (e.g. the actual scientific study a selected cable news story is about).
 In many cases, content on services like Kanopy and Ted are already captioned.

 Sometimes.
-If captions were provided/manually created and uploaded on YouTube content by its creator (as they often are with promotional materials like movie trailers, certain broadcasts, and other professional or promotional media), or if the creator edited the auto-captions to make them 99% accurate or better, then these captions are sufficient.
-Beware, however: YouTube's auto-generated subtitles, while they've come a long way, are NOT a replacement for true captions.
-If you are the owner of the content on YouTube or own the rights to the media, it can be ingested into Kaltura and captions can be requested.
+If captions were provided/manually created and uploaded on Kaltura or YouTube content by its creator (as they often are with promotional materials like movie trailers, certain broadcasts, and other professional or promotional media), or if the creator edited the machine-generated captions to make them more accurate, then these captions are sufficient.
+Beware, however: Kaltura and YouTube's machine-generated captions, while they've come a long way, are NOT a replacement for true captions.
+If you are the owner of a YouTube video or own the rights to the media, it can be ingested into Kaltura and captions can be requested.
+Machine-generated captions in Kaltura can be generated and edited with the service's caption editor.

 Can I proactively caption the content in my course?

-Sometimes.
+Yes!
+Machine-generated captions can be easily and freely ordered within the Kaltura My Media service.
+Please see Kaltura (Captioning) - Adding and Editing Captions for more information.
+Machine-generated captions are typically not accurate enough for a formal Student Accessibility Services request, but they can be edited to improve their accuracy to achieve compliance for a student who requires an accommodation.
 Captions may already be available elsewhere for your media (e.g. the video exists on Kanopy, it's a Ted talk, etc.).
-There is a cost associated with having videos captioned, so contact disability services or the Center for the Advancement of Teaching and Learning for more information.
+There is a cost associated with having videos accurately captioned by a human-sourced captioning service, so contact Student Accessibility Services or the Center for the Advancement of Teaching and Learning for more information.

 Can I add subtitles to my own videos?

-An instructor or student can caption any video he or she owns in Kaltura by uploading an SRT file (a specially formatted text file which includes the subtitle text and timing information).
-This can be done using a service such as subtitle-horse.com or a software like Aegisub.
+An instructor or student can caption any video they own in Kaltura by uploading an SRT file (a specially formatted text file which includes the subtitle text and timing information) or by requesting machine generated captions in Kaltura My Media and then editing them.
+Generating an SRT file can be done using a service such as subtitle-horse.com or a software like Aegisub.
 An SRT file can also be manually typed out using Notepad or similar text-editing software.
+The easiest path to captioning your videos yourself may be to upload your videos to Kaltura My Media, order free machine-generated captions within My Media, and then edit those captions for accuracy via the Kaltura caption editor.

 I show films in class and I'm moving my class online - can I caption these videos?